maderazokylec220748-web/hologram1/replit.md

 The app will be available at http://localhost:5000

 ## Features
+- **Pepper's Ghost Hologram Effect**: Hologram model is hidden initially and only appears when AI responds (perfect for glass reflection hologram displays)
+- **AI Voice Synthesis**: AI responses are spoken aloud using OpenAI's Text-to-Speech API with natural-sounding voice
 - **Holographic Scanner Interface**: Futuristic scanning simulation with animations
 - **AI Chat Assistant**: Groq-powered chatbot with school-specific context
-- **Text-to-Speech**: AI responses are spoken aloud using Web Speech API with toggle control
 - **4-Sided Hologram Display**: AI responses shown in a 3D prism with all 4 sides visible
 - **School-Topic Filtering**: Automatically detects and redirects non-school questions
 - **Responsive Kiosk Design**: Optimized for touchscreen interaction